-Lauren Gilbert is one of the Scholar Advisors for All-In Milwaukee.
+Lauren Cain is the Senior Scholar Advisors for All-In Milwaukee.
 Lauren’s passion in life is to uplift and advise limited income students of color on how to blaze new paths, chart new territory in their career paths, as well as in their communities.
 Lauren prides herself on being a validating agent, a cultivator of diverse leadership, a purpose pusher, and advocate for inclusive ways to best serve students like herself.
 After loosing her mother to pancreatic cancer when she was eighteen years old, Lauren decided that obtaining a higher education was her way to find purpose and meaning out of her life.
 Navigating higher education as a student of color with limited resources is truly a journey that equipped her to be able to mentor other young adults like herself.

 During her undergraduate studies at Marquette University, Lauren worked as a college coach through Boys and Girls Club of Greater Milwaukee.
 Her work in this role focused on preparing students like herself on topics such as withstanding the rigor of college classes, how to cultivate meaningful relationships in the workplace, and pursuing opportunities through leadership roles on their future prospective campuses, as well as how to embrace adulthood in a healthy way.
 In leading the program Diplomas to Degrees at Washington High School and Milwaukee Collegiate Academy through the Boys and Girls Club, Lauren has been able to assist many students on how to plan for their futures with hope and excellence.